rmurphey/mulberry/demos/kitchensink/pages/fullscreen_images.md

   - wiry.jpg
 ---

-This page uses the FullScreenImages template.
+This page uses the FullScreenImages page definition.